 View or download the new 2022 NYC Public Schools Admissions Guide!
 This book provides an overview of admissions processes and resources for EarlyLearn (childcare for eligible families), 3-K, pre-K, kindergarten, middle school, and high school, including a section on how to use MySchools.

-- Print copies will be available in 10 languages at schools, early childhood programs, libraries, and other sites by mid-November.
+- Print copies are available in 10 languages at schools, early childhood programs, libraries, and other sites now.